-The eligible costs shall be the costs incurred for renting, setting up and running the stand for the participation of an undertaking in any particular fair or exhibition.
+The eligible costs shall be the costs incurred for renting, setting up and running the stand for the participation of an enterprise in any particular fair or exhibition.
+This includes necessary travel and accommodation to enable attendance.

 Grant, loan or access to subsidised state funded trade fairs.